UWPCE-PythonCert/PythonCertDevel/source/exercises/list_lab.rst

 In your student dir in the class repo, create a ``session03`` dir and put in a new ``list_lab.py`` file.

-The file should be an executable python script.
+The file should be an executable Python script.
 That is to say that one should be able to run the script directly like so:

 .. code-block:: bash

     $ ./list_lab.py

-(At least on OS-X and Linux)
+(At least on OS-X and Linux).

 -- you do that with this command: